dtorresxp/odoo-guides/en-uk/en-uk-guides-menu.md

 We'll receive, acknowledge, verify and be very grateful for any Odoo guide you send us.
 We'll include it here, in order to support our Odoo community as best as we can.

+To start this project, we began with new features and enhancement guides about the new version Odoo 13, but as we receive more guides, we'll incorporate another Odoo versions.

+We'll be glad to hear from you and receive your collaborations.

+Kind regards,
+The _**&#x03C8;Code**_ team.

 <br>

 # Structure